akashacms/pdf-document-construction-set/guide/documents/guide/guide.md

 What you do is up to you.

-To specify a stylesheet:
+To specify stylesheets:

 ```
---style <cssFile>     File name of CSS style sheet
+--style <cssFile...>        File names of CSS style sheets
+--lesscss <lesscssFile...>  File names of LESS files to render to CSS
 ```

-This filename is a VPath within the HTML output directory.
-The CSS file can be stored in an asset directory.

-You may prefer to use the LESSCSS format.
-In that case the file should be stored in a document directory and have an extension of either `.less` or `.css.less`.
-Such a file will be processed into a file with the `.css` extension in the output directory.

-Whether the files are in an assets or documents directory, the `--style` option is still required in order for the stylesheet to be referenced.
+The `--style` parameter is used for regular CSS files.
+These can be stored either in an `asset` directory or a `document` directory.
+When the document is rendered, the CSS files will be copied unmodified into the HTML output directory.

+The `--lesscss` parameter is used for LESS files, which is a format for improved CSS syntax.
+These files must be stored in a `document` directory, have an extension of either `.less` or `.css.less`, and are rendered from LESS the format to CSS.

+In each case the parameter can be repeated multiple times to handle multiple files.
+The pathname must be a complete VPath with a leading slash.

+Using the `--style` or `--lesscss` parameter causes a `<link>` tag to be generated in the `<head>` section of the document.

 Here are links to articles that are useful for understanding CSS for printing: